cblichmann/jailtime/README.md

 This uses the same underlying technique as [Docker](https://www.docker.com/), Linux Containers (LXC), and allows for greater isolation.

+Another good option it to use [nsjail](https://google.github.io/nsjail/), which uses a similar technique but also allows to restrict the chroot even further by using a seccomp-bpf based sandbox.

 FreeBSD derived systems also have the [jail]( https://www.freebsd.org/cgi/man.cgi?query=jail&format=html) utility, which serves a similar purpose.